mapbox/mapbox-studio-classic/docs/0000-01-01-style-quickstart.md

 Uploading
 ---------

 Upload your project by click on the __Settings__ button, then __Upload to Mapbox__.
-Publishing custom styles requires a [Mapbox Standard plan](https://www.mapbox.com/plans/) and you may be prompted if you aren't yet on one.
+Publishing custom styles requires a [Mapbox Standard plan](https://www.mapbox.com/plans/): may be prompted if you aren't yet on one.

 ![Upload style](https://cloud.githubusercontent.com/assets/83384/3870412/70cc4fb8-20cd-11e4-89e6-0012952df580.png)